Enrichment

 All-girls sport allows all abilities to develop talent without a fear of judgement from boys.

 Team players represent the school during games afternoons, after school and occasionally on Saturdays in sports including hockey, netball and cricket as well as equestrian and rowing.
-We enter area, county, regional and national tournaments, along with GDST sports rallies and sports tours are organised biannually to places such as South Africa, Malta and Italy.
+We enter area, county, regional and national tournaments, along with GDST sports rallies.

 Swimming